DATE OF POLICY:: 06/08/2021 THIS POLICY WILL BE REVIEWED EVERY 12 MONTHS (AS A MINIMUM). REVIEW DATE: 06/08/2021

 Harmful practices related to culture and faith-based beliefs: Not all practices related to culture, faith and beliefs are harmful, but there are some that are unsafe and also illegal in the UK.
-These include, branding a child as a witch, breast ironing, child trafficking, cupping therapy, female genital mutilation, forced marriage, honour-based abuse, harsh forms of physical chastisements, scarring initiations and certain healing
+These include, branding a child as a witch, breast ironing, child trafficking, cupping therapy, female genital mutilation, forced marriage, honour-based abuse, harsh forms of physical chastisements, scarring initiations and certain healing practices and initiations.

 Sexual Abuse: Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
 The activities may involve physical contact, including assault by penetration (e.g. rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
 They may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet).Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.